WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Make sure you contact former colleagues and people you know to see if they know of any positions open.
 If they're about to start hiring, you might be able to skip the queue and apply before they've even opened the role.

+> This is still (perhaps especially) relevant during COVID-19.
+Lots of companies have paused hiring during this period because of the uncertainty, but when they restart, you want to be front of mind for hiring managers.
+If you're immediately available, you're at an advantage here.

 For roles that *are* being advertised already, the people you know can also be helpful in getting you to the front of the queue - it's much less risky as an employer to hire someone you know, or someone who your team will vouch for.

 If you're just starting out in your career then this might be more tricky, but do check whether you know anyone that could help before skipping this one... did you go to college/university with anyone who could help?

-Even if you didn't know them very well, just some level of familiarity will really help.
-Big brands spend billions every year on advertising campaigns, some of which exist purely to bring that sense of familiarity so that you'll feel more drawn when you next see their logo and packaging - even if you've never tried their product you're more likely to buy one that you have heard of.
-This same effect can work in your favour when looking for a new role.
+Even if you didn’t know them very well, just some level of familiarity will really help.
+Big brands spend millions every year on advertising campaigns, and some are purely to bring a sense of familiarity so that you feel more drawn when you next see their logo.
+Even if you’ve never tried their product, you are more likely to buy one that you have heard of, over one that you haven't.
+Even if you hate that it works (which I do) this does work, and this same effect can be used in your favour when looking for a new role.

-Don't overcomplicate this.
-Your message can be as short as this:
+Don’t overthink this.
+Your message can be as short as:

    >*"Hi Jenny!
 How are things with you?
 I wondered whether they're looking for any [Developers] over there at [Acme Corp] at the minute, or whether you think they might be any time soon?
 I'm still enjoying life at [Rival Corp] but am starting to think it might be time for my next move soon!"*

 **Keep your CV interesting, and short.**

 Writing long things is easy, writing short things is hard.
-That's why you're going to stand out if you do this well, and why this article is so long. *{cough}*
+That’s why you’re going to stand out if you do this well (and why this article is so long {cough} ).

 Always remember: if you don't do the editing, then your reader will.
 They'll get bored and skip things, and you can guarantee they'll skip the good bits!